-Swiss freelance photographer and Fujifilm ambassador Samuel Zeller’s free Lightroom presets include 12 different looks that are optimized for Fuji’s X-Series cameras.
+Swiss freelance photographer and Fujifilm ambassador Samuel Zeller’s free Adobe Lightroom presets include 12 different looks that are optimized for Fuji’s X-Series cameras.
 This includes 10 color profiles and two black and white looks, along with 12 different tone curves that can be independently applied.
 You also get a Lightroom catalog, nine raw files and a how-to guide designed to give you insight into Zeller’s workflow.

-For just $12, you can get a set of two custom presets used by Shopify Director of Design and Instagram photographer extraordinaire Verne Ho.
+For just $12, you can get a set of two custom Lightroom filters used by Shopify Director of Design and Instagram photographer extraordinaire Verne Ho.
 His VHP 01 package includes an Everyday profile optimized for street and architectural photography, adding a crisp and dramatic mood, and a Clean preset tailored to minimalists with a taste for bright whites and clean lines.
 VHP 01 also includes Reset, a handy Lightroom utility that lets you start over with your basic adjustments without undoing things like local adjustments, lens corrections, and transformations.

 Offering digital tools to make photography and filmmaking processes easier, Prolost has also developed a set of Adobe Lightroom presets for photographers.
 This includes: the Vintage Winter 2016 pack, with more than 100 unique monochrome presets; a free Dehaze effect designed for older editions of Lightroom without the built-in function; a set of 600 graduated presets that lets you make a variety of adjustments using an intuitive visual preview instead of sliders; and a package of 100 realistic-looking light leak effects designed to mimic vintage cameras.